Locations:

 What should I do if my child has amniotic band syndrome?

-Children with ABS will need a strong support system.
+Children with ABS will need a strong support system and long-term care.
 Parents, family members and healthcare providers can help them as they adapt to the cosmetic and functional challenges of ABS.
-Families and older children may benefit from support groups for specific health issues.
+Your child may see a variety of specialists for ABS like orthopedic surgeons, neurologists and others (depending on which body parts are affected).
+Families and siblings may benefit from support groups.

 A note from Cleveland Clinic